Sunday 6th October 2019

 Members Handicap Data 2019

-Note: We will update this file 1 month before race day with your handicap start times, giving everyone plenty of time to complain about their peers start times and for any needed adjustments to be made :-)
+Note: A final file will be uploaded week commencing 16 Sept, in the event of some people logging faster times and becoming eligible.
+This info should give everyone plenty of time to complain about their peers start times and for any needed adjustments to be made :-)

 Same as last year for those that took part.